-- Board Charter
+- Orbital Board Charter

 - Code of Conduct

 - Code of Ethics

-- Disclosure Policy
+- Policy on Release of Price Sensitive Information

 - Risk Management Policy

 - Securities Trading Policy

-- Shareholder Communication Policy

 - Diversity Policy

 3.1 ETHICAL DECISION MAKING - THE CODE OF CONDUCT

 All Directors, managers and employees are expected to act with the utmost integrity and objectivity, striving at all times to enhance the reputation and performance of the Group.
 Every employee has a nominated supervisor to whom they may refer any issues arising from their employment.
 The Board has approved a Code of Conduct, applicable to all Directors and employees of the Group, providing for the conduct of business in accordance with the highest ethical standards and sound corporate governance.